 No. 7: Hermitage Bay (Antigua)

-Only Here: It could be the Caribbean's sibling of Bora Bora, with the changing water colors and views of the sharp peaks of Nevis, St. Kitts and Montserrat in the distance.
+Only Here: With the changing water colors and views of the sharp peaks of Nevis, St. Kitts and Montserrat in the distance, this could be the Caribbean’s sibling of Bora Bora.

-Why It's On This List: There's no bad room, with 17 sea-view villas on the lush hillside and eight suites right on the beach.
+Why It’s On This List: With 17 sea-view villas on the lush hillside and eight beachfront suites, there’s not a single bad room here.
 The interiors are open and wood-heavy, which we now see mimicked in villas across the region.

 No. 6: Petit St. Vincent (St. Vincent and the Grenadines)